Why nature is so important for health

 As with spring, the most important point is to allow your body and mind time to adjust to its new environment - give it time and support it to feel ready and stocked up for winter.
 Make sure you make the most of warm, sunny spells to enjoy being outside and going for walks.
 But wrap up warm and come home to a nourishing drink with some warming spices, nutmeg, cinnamon, cardamom and ginger are all ideal.

 During winter, the earth’s energy is drawn back into herself: It’s a time of rest, storing and preparation.
-This is the time of year where you need to be more grounded, internalized and still.
+This is the time of year where you need to be more grounded, internalised and still.
 The weather can be cold, wet, cloudy and is dominated by the earth and water elements.
-Sleeping in until a bit later can be beneficial during the winter, as staying warm in your bed helps you to rejuvenate (good news for kapha types who love a lie in!).
+Sleeping in until a bit later can actually be beneficial during the winter, as staying warm in your bed helps you to rejuvenate (good news for kapha types who love a lie in!).

 But the short dark days can be depressing so make sure you keep sociable too.
 Why not arrange a group walk to a new area, followed by a pub lunch around a roaring fire?
 Don’t forget to wear a hat as 60% of heat is lost through the head!
 Come home to a hot bath and a good book.